ariga/atlas/doc/md/guides/deploying/helm.md

   * `before-hook-creation`: Delete the previous resource before a new hook is launched (default)
   * `hook-succeeded`: Delete the resource after the hook is successfully executed.
-  This combination ensures that on the happy path jobs are cleaned after finishing and that in case a job fails it remains on the cluster for its operators to debug.
+  This combination ensures that on the happy path jobs are cleaned after finishing and that in case a job fails, it remains on the cluster for its operators to debug.
 In addition, it ensures that when you retry a job, its past invocations are also cleaned up.